-It should be noted that should a technician fail to successfully complete a Certification renewal in a specialty area, the technician will be considered disqualified in that area, only, until the requirements for Certification renewal have been successfully met, subject to the limitations set forth in this document.
+Should a technician fail to successfully complete a Certification renewal in a specialty area, the technician will be considered disqualified in that area, until the requirements for Certification renewal have been successfully met.

 This document affirms that __________________________________, hereinafter the Technician, desires to be certified by the Oregon Department of Transportation as a ______________________________________.